Skip to main content

 1. Familiarize yourself with the test structure.

-It’s a good idea to familiarize yourself further with how the test works, the kinds of questions you’ll be asked, the time limits, and the number of questions so that there are no surprises when test day comes around.
-Understanding the structure of the test is the essential first step as you prepare to tackle the material in front of you.
+While we provided an overview above, you’ll want to familiarize yourself further with how the test works, the kinds of questions you’ll be asked, the time limits, and the number of questions so that there are no surprises when test day comes around.
+Understanding the structure of the test will help you feel more confident tackling the actual material.

 2. Take practice tests.

 You can find free practice tests through the College Board, along with organizations like Khan Academy.
-Start with a full-length practice test to get a sense of where you are and what you need to improve, simulating real testing conditions including time constraints and rules, such as when you can and cannot use your calculator on the Math test.
-Take these full tests periodically to evaluate your progress and target any areas of improvement.
+Start with a full-length practice test to get a sense of where you are and what you need to improve.
+Make sure to simulate real testing conditions, including time constraints and rules (no phone!), to help yourself feel more comfortable on the big day.

 3. Prioritize.